Best smart speakers under $100 in 2026 including Echo Dot, Nest Mini, and HomePod Mini

 • Built-in smart home hub

-If you love music, this is the only speaker in this list that feels truly powerful.
+If you really love music this speaker is the only one that feels truly powerful.

 Pros and Cons of Budget Smart Speakers